 I have yet to hear of a case in which a predator murdered the child he was trying to abduct smack in a public place due to the victim’s wild and loud resistance.

 Often, the kidnapping is actually a lure, and the child does not know this as he or she goes off with the predator—after the predator tells the victim, “Your mother is sick; she asked me to get you and take you to her.”

-Older children will not so easily fall for this, and their abductions are often forceful right at the onset.
+Older children will not so easily fall for this, and their abductions are more likely to be forceful right at the onset.

 Perhaps the feisty kids’ parents have taught them it’s perfectly okay to “disrespect” an adult, or that it’s perfectly acceptable to disagree with an adult, or that adults don’t earn respect from children just because they’re adults.

 Somewhere along the way, these children — who foil abduction attempts — learned that they have power and that it’s okay to use it.

 Robert Siciliano is a private investigator fiercely committed to informing, educating and empowering people to protect themselves and their loved-ones from violence and crime — both in their physical and virtual interactions.

 Lorra Garrick has been covering medical, fitness and cybersecurity topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.